 When you spend fifty to eighty days afield hunting upland birds, your freezer will eventually be filled with the delicious and tender meat of wild game birds.
 You can substitute any kind of game bird for this recipe, but I prefer to use quail, Mearns Quail to be exact.
 Their breasts require only a light thump from the heal of your hand to ensure perfect and uniform thickness throughout.

-- 2 to 3 skinless, boneless, chicken breasts or about about 1 pound of game bird meat
+- About about 1 pound of game bird meat (preferably breast fillets)

 - All-purpose flour, for dredging

 - Kosher salt and freshly ground black pepper

 - 1/4 cup extra-virgin olive oil

 - 8 ounces crimini or porcini mushrooms, stemmed and halved